|

 performance.
 I was terrified of the stage and public speaking in general, but I

-still signed up for as small a part as could be given to me, which was Anuchkin in a scene from The Marriage by Gogol; learned my
+still signed up for as small a part as could be given to me, which was Anuchkin in a

-started getting larger parts, finishing my studio acting career with my
+and fear of public speaking gradually disappeared and I started getting larger parts, finishing my studio acting career

-favorite part of Khlestakov in the Inspector General.
-I grew to
+in the Inspector General.
+I

-skills gained from the studio stage director Michael Redko.
+the skills gained from the studio stage director Michael Redko.

 Lastly